shader-slang/slangpy/README.md

 configured_add_func.call(args2)
 ```

-This also offers up oppurtunities to trigger the call in other ways, such as adding it to an SGL command list:
+This offers up oppurtunities to trigger the call in other ways, such as adding it to an SGL command list:

 ```
 command_buffer = device.create_command_buffer()